ajay1133/expedia-audio-stream-app/Readme.md

 Client is built in react.js & contains its separate package.json file.
 Server is built in node.js with express & contains its separate package.json file

-To install the project create a .env file in server &
+To run the project go to /server, copy the '.env' file & add your AWS configuration